hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 }
 ```

-The example below adds mapping for any missing values in the error message.
-First, it maps the `AttributeDefinitions` array to make sure it fits the schema of the Terraform resource (which uses e.g. `name` instead of `AttributeName`).
+The example below adds mapping for missing values in the error message.
+First, it maps the `AttributeDefinitions` array to make sure it fits the schema of the Terraform resource.
 It also looks up the `hashKey` in the `KeySchema array`.
 Finally, it deletes the properties that have been handled and returns a new `DynamodbTable` resource.

 ```ts
 import { DynamoDB } from "@cdktf/aws-cdk";